caachr/OmniFolder/README.md

 A self-hosted, distributed backup suite built from scratch in C++ – designed as a fully-owned alternative to cloud backup services, with no third-party dependency for storage, transport, or recovery.

-**Status:** Work in progress.
+**STATUS:** Work in progress.
 Core client-server architecture, encryption, and disaster-recovery design are implemented.
 Backend data operations and GUI applications are still works in progress.

 ## Overview